Rory Connop

-Rory Connop (born December 27, 1990) is a former Canadian football defensive lineman who played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Rory Connop (born December 27, 1990) is a Canadian former professional football defensive lineman who played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He previously attended Western University and played college football for the Western Ontario Mustangs.
 He also played junior football for the Edmonton Wildcats of the Canadian Junior Football League (CJFL).

 Early career

 Connop attended St. Francis Xavier High School but did not play high school football there.
 Instead, he played community football with the West Edmonton Raiders.
 He went on to play three years with the Edmonton Wildcats of the CJFL and was named an all-star of the Prairie Football Conference twice.
 In 2011, he enrolled at Boise State University and maintained redshirt status on the Broncos.
 Following his one year at Boise State, Connop discovered the NCAA would only allow him two years of eligibility, causing him to leave the Broncos for the Western Mustangs.
 In 16 regular season games with the Mustangs, Connop recorded 32 tackles and six quarterback sacks.
 He also played in seven playoff games with 16 total tackles and two sacks.
 Connop was invited to play in the 2014 East West Bowl.